hylo-lang/specification/spec.md

     }
     ```

-    The declarations space of the type declaration includes `foo` and `bar`.
+    The declaration space of `A` includes `foo` and `bar`.

 7. A declaration may introduce one or more names in the declaration space of the innermost lexical scope that contains it.
-A name is said to be conditionally introduced if it is introduced by an extension or conformance declaration that has a where clause; otherwise, it is said to be unconditionally introduced.
-The same name shall not be unconditionally introduced more than once in a declaration space.
+A name is said to be *conditionally introduced* if it is introduced by an extension or conformance declaration that has a `where` clause; otherwise, it is said to be *unconditionally introduced*.
+The program is ill-formed if the same name is unconditionally introduced more than once in a declaration space.

     ```hylo
     type A {